datapartnership/myanmar_economic_monitor/notebooks/nighttime-lights/README.md

 Code to replicate the analysis can be found [here](https://github.com/datapartnership/myanmar-economic-monitor/tree/ntl/notebooks/nighttime-lights).

 The code largely relies on an R package (`blackmarbler`) that is currently being created to faciliate downloading and processing Black Marble nighttime lights data.
 The package [documentation](https://ramarty.github.io/blackmarbler/) provides some generic examples for how to download data, make a map of nighttime lights, and show trends in nighttime lights.
-The below code leverages the package to produce analytics for Turkiye.
+The below code leverages the package to produce analytics for a country.

 The main script ([_main.R](https://github.com/datapartnership/myanmar-economic-monitor/tree/main/notebooks/nighttime-lights/_main.R)) loads all packages and runs all scripts for the analysis.
 Below we document scripts for (1) creating analysis-ready datasets and (2) producing analytics (eg, figures) of nighttime lights data.